 I’d also like to take time out of this introduction to point out that this site still has the boring ol’ login screen.

 Whenever I’m creating a client site, customizing the login screen is one of the first steps I take so the client has a branded experience from the beginning.

-With so many ways to customize the login screen, there is simply no excuse anymore not to do it.
-It helps brand the login screen and makes you feel like doing a shaky dance at the same time having pleased the client.
+With so many ways to customize the login screen, there is no excuse not to do it anymore.
+It helps brand the login screen and makes you feel like you are doing a shaky dance while pleasing the client.